ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 - `album_artist`: The album artist
 - `genre`: The song genre
 - `tag`: All of the song's parent folders
+- `tag_full`: same as `tag`, but not tokenized or analyzed
+- `collection`: The name of the collection that contains the song
+- `library_name`: The name of the library that contains the song
 - `minutes`: the rounded-up whole number duration of the song in minutes
 - `seconds`: the rounded-up whole number duration of the song in seconds
 - `added_date`: The date the song was added to ErsatzTV (YYYYMMDD)
 - `type`: Always `song`

+### Images

+The following fields are available for searching images:

+- `title`: The image title, or the filename of the image (without extension)
+- `genre`: The image genre
+- `tag`: All of the image's parent folders
+- `tag_full`: same as `tag`, but not tokenized or analyzed
+- `collection`: The name of the collection that contains the image
+- `library_name`: The name of the library that contains the image
+- `added_date`: The date the image was added to ErsatzTV (YYYYMMDD)
+- `type`: Always `image`

 ## Special Search Fields